What Is Hydrocodone? Side-Effects, Withdrawal Symptoms, & Risk Of Overdose

 Withdrawal Symptoms Of Hydrocodone

 Since hydrocodone use varies from person to person, the severity of the withdrawal symptoms also varies.
-It is dependent on how much is taken and how often and that person’s individual health.
+It depends on how much is taken and how often and that person’s health.

 Since hydrocodone suppresses the central nervous system and brain, certain dangerous effects can happen if someone stops taking it ‘cold turkey.’
 The heart rate, respiration, blood pressure, and body temperature may increase quickly.

 There are a lot of different reactions the body and mind will have when hydrocodone is stopped.
-The specific withdrawal symptoms of hydrocodone are:
+Specific withdrawal symptoms of hydrocodone include:

 • Trouble sleeping